Girma35/react-tabs-challenge-/README.md

 ## Installation

-To get a local copy up and running:
+To get a local copy up:

 1. Clone the repository:
    ```bash